+An example SDP answer to UE A from UE B is shown in Table A.17.4, where only one of the data channel application sources from the offer in Table A.17.3 is accepted by the answerer, removing the a=dcmap line associated with stream ID 100, rejected by the remote Data Channel Server.
+The local Data Channel Server returns a zero port on the m= line requesting to open stream IDs 0 and 10.
+The SDP answer also carries the IP addresses of both Data Channel Servers.
+That SDP answer may result from the answerer (UE B) only accepting stream ID 110 to receive the data channel application from the offerer (UE A), but UE B has rejected to use any other data channel application provider.

-Figure 6.2.10.1-3 in clause 6.2.10.1 may be used as illustration also to the example in Table A.17.5, in which case UE A in Figure 6.2.10.1-3 would send the offer in Table A.17.3, and the SDP answer sent back to UE A from the network would be the one in Table A.17.5.
+Figure 6.2.10.1-3 in clause 6.2.10.1 may be used as illustration to this example, in which case UE A in that Figure would send the offer in Table A.17.3, andUE B would send the answer in Table A.17.4, and the SDP answer sent back to UE A from the network would be the one in Table A.17.5.

-In the SDP answer in Table A.17.5 sent from UE A’s (local) network, it is accepting stream ID 10 that would be used by UE A to receive its own, chosen data channel application, corresponding to the data channel application sent to UE B in stream ID 110 based on the SDP answer in Table A.17.4 such that both UEs can use the same application.
+In the SDP answer in Table A.17.5 sent from UE A’s (local) network, it is only accepting stream ID 10 and rejecting stream ID 0 by removing the a=dcmap line associated with it.
+The remote network also rejects stream IDs 100 and 110 by returning a zero port on the m= line requesting them.
+The SDP answer to UE A carries the IP addresses of both local and remote Data Channel Servers.
+That SDP answer may be a result from the answerer (UE B) only accepting stream ID 110 to receive the data channel application from the offerer (UE A), and rejecting to use any other data channel application provider as illustrated by its answer in Table A.17.4.
+The stream ID 10 would be used by UE A to receive its own root data channel application, corresponding to the root data channel application sent to UE B in stream ID 110 based on the SDP answer in Table A.17.4 such that both UEs can use the same application.
 That application is however received through different stream IDs for UE A and UE B, as shown in Figure 6.2.10.1-3.

 Table A.17.5: Example network SDP answer choosing a single data channel application source